Vyral/base-template/_posts/2019-07-23-how-older-homeowners-can-use-prop-60-and-90-to-their-advantage.md

 Through an application process, Prop 90 affords you the opportunity to do an inter-county tax base transfer between cooperating counties.
 One scenario might be that you’re moving from LA County to Riverside County or vice versa. &nbsp; &nbsp;&nbsp;

 For example, say you bought a home for $100,000 several years ago and your home is now valued at $800,000.
 You’re now looking to downsize and you’d like to make an intra-county home purchase.
-Thanks to Prop 60 and 90, that same tax base you’ve had on your once-$100,000 property could be applied to your new home. &nbsp;&nbsp;
+Thanks to Props 60 and 90, that same tax base you’ve had on your once-$100,000 property could be applied to your new home. &nbsp;&nbsp;

 {% include pullquote.html %}